Thorium0/lwjgl3ify-prism-instance/README.md

 - Browse and select Prism Launcher instances folder
 - List all available instances by name
 - Download the latest lwjgl3ify release automatically
-- Extract and install into selected instance with progress tracking
+- Extract into selected instance
 - User-friendly GUI with step-by-step process

 ## Requirements